SA: Respondent Does NOT Serve Payment Schedule within Time

 What happens if the respondent does not provide a payment schedule?

-If the respondent does not pay the full amount than the claimant can:
+If the respondent does not pay the full amount by the due date for payment then the claimant can:

 - Apply in writing to Adjudicate Today for adjudication of the claimed amount.
 However, before making the adjudication application the claimant must, within 20 business days after the due date for payment, give the respondent a second opportunity s 17(2) notice to provide a payment schedule.
 This time, the respondent has just 5 business days to comply; or